Skip to Content

 Sand Can Be Better

-So how can sand be a better alternative grit than silicon carbide?
+So, how can sand be a better alternative grit than silicon carbide?
 Well, you can make sea glass with sand.
 Sea glass is often found at the beach as it results from broken glass that was tumbled in the waves of the ocean.

 If you want to produce an abraded surface similar to natural sea glass, simply put broken glass in your tumbler and then add sand.

 If you decide to use sand instead of silicon carbide, the sand will act more aggressively towards the serpentine rather than the jade.
-The end result will be a beautiful translucent jade slick, something that you cannot achieve with silicon carbide.
+The result will be a beautiful translucent jade slick, something you cannot achieve with silicon carbide.

 You might also use sand as a pre-grit.
 Sand may also be a better variant when tumbling very soft materials such as obsidian, marble, fluorite, and calcite.